Lapin0t/phd-manuscript/main/03_substitution.typ

 $ & Gamma ctx.catc ctx.nilc & := & Gamma \
   & Gamma ctx.catc (Delta ctx.conc alpha) & := & (Gamma ctx.catc Delta) ctx.conc alpha $

-I will not provide the full instanciation of the scope structure, suffice to say that statements about concatenations are proven by induction on the second context argument.
+I will not provide the full instantiation of the scope structure, suffice to say that statements about concatenations are proven by induction on the second context argument.
 Notably, proving the subsingleton property of the fibers of the coproduct injections ($ctx.vcatirr$) requires the use of #nm[Streicher]'s axiom K.